chriskrycho/v5.chriskrycho.com/site/journal/2020/Data Constructors Part 2 Better TypeScript.md

     Building more idiomatic and better-performing versions of ML-style data constructos in TypeScript.
 qualifiers:
     audience: >
         Software developers who already know TypeScript, and want to dig a little deeper.
-And *preferably* developers who have read the [the previous post](/journal/what-is-a-data-constructor/)!
+And *preferably* developers who have read the [the previous post](/journal/data-constructors-part-1-understanding-by-implementing/)!

+thanks: >
+    [Chris Freeman](https://github.com/cafreeman) first flagged up the need for this pair of posts, and bore with my initial halting attempts to explain these ideas to him.

 tags:
     - functional programming
     - programming languages